aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/kubevip/_index.md

 ## Setting up Kube-Vip for Service-type Load Balancer

-Kube-vip Service-type Load Balancer can be set up in either ARP mode or BGP mode
+Kube-Vip Service-type Load Balancer can be set up in either ARP mode or BGP mode